Electric blanket

 Interesting facts about winter time and health

-- Tired of changing between winter and summer time?
+• Tired of changing between winter and summer time?
 Well, you’re not the only one!
-European countries can decide for themselves whether to say goodbye to constantly changing from winter to summer time.
+Unfortunately, there is no unanimity in Europe, which is why individual member states can decide for themselves whether to say goodbye to constantly changing from winter to summer time.
 The Polish government, for example, has already implemented this.
 Would you like to sign the petition?
 Then click on this link and sign!

 Conclusion